10 Fun Things to Do in Phuket Other Than Frolicking at the Beach

 Initially, I was very apprehensive and worried that I might be a burden and set the kitchen on fire by accident, considering my lack of talent in cooking.
 Thankfully, that was not the case!
 Chef Sombat Prongthong patiently demonstrated four dishes to us: Spicy Seabass Soup with Fresh Turmeric, Prawn and Pineapple Salad, Crab Curry with Betel Leaves, and Stir-fried Prawns with Tamarind Sauce.

 He explained every step of the way and it was such an enriching experience!
-He gave us numerous cooking tips and told us his techniques on keeping ingredients fresh while enhancing the flavours from the spices.
+He gave us numerous cooking tips and told us his techniques for keeping ingredients fresh while enhancing the flavours from the spices.
 You’ve got to take his cooking class to find out! *winks*

 6. Feast on DELICIOUS authentic Southern Thai Food

-Tu Kab Khao address: 8 Phang Nga Rd., Talad Yai, Muang, Phuket 83000, Thailand
+Tu Kab Khao Address: 8 Phang Nga Rd., Talad Yai, Muang, Phuket 83000, Thailand

-Raya address: 48 New Dibuk Road, Phuket Old Town, Thailand
+Raya Address: 48 New Dibuk Road, Phuket Old Town, Thailand

 7. Go crazy eating varieties of street food at Phuket Tasty Fest